<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Relationship Selling vs Consultative Selling: The Basics

 Let me clarify for starters: No matter what your approach is, you will have a relationship with your clients.
-However, you can start getting into trouble if you believe the relationship is all that matters in your sales approach.
+However, you can start getting into trouble if you believe the relationship based sales is all that matters in your sales approach.

 Think about it for a second.
 You've got great relationships with your friends and family, but how likely is it that you could sell something to them?
 Probably not very likely.
 Why?
 Because sales is also about creating value for the other party.